eNMS-automation/eNMS/docs/inventory/pool_management.rst

 - when a device is manually added to the inventory
 - when a device is modified
 - after pulling or cloning the content from the git configuration repository
-- when the `poller service` runs (service responsible for fetching all device configurations), all pools for which "device_current_configuration" is not empty are updated (and only those).
+- when the `poller service` runs (service responsible for fetching all device configurations), all pools for which the device ``Current Configuration`` is not empty are updated (and only those).

 Pools are manually updated:

 - when you click on the update button of a pool in pool management
 - when you click on the "update all pools" in pool management

 Pools based on Configuration
 ----------------------------